 Direct vs. Indirect Google Ranking Factors

-With that said, let’s talk about the question at hand, “Does social media impact SEO and a website’s rankings within the search results?”.
+With that said, let’s talk about the question at hand, “Do likes, tweets, and shares impact SEO, and a website’s rankings within the search results?”.
 To understand social media and SEO, we have to explore and define direct vs. indirect ranking factors.

 Direct Google Ranking Factors: These are factors that have been shown through consistent data and analysis to have a direct impact on rankings – or at least a statistically significant impact on rankings.